Klevi-Nc/Bitbucket---Pull-Request-Autosaver/README.md

 Styles the popup to be readable, compact, and scroll-friendly.

-🛠 Installation (Development Mode)
+🛠 **Installation (Development Mode)**

-	1. Clone the repository
+	1.Clone the repository
-  2. Open Chrome → chrome://extensions/
+    2.Open Chrome → chrome://extensions/
-	3. Enable Developer Mode.
+	3.Enable Developer Mode.
-	4. Click Load unpacked.
+	4.Click Load unpacked.
-	5. Select this project folder.
+	5.Select this project folder.
-	6. Navigate to any Bitbucket PR page to see it in action.
+	6.Navigate to any Bitbucket PR page to see it in action.

 🔐 **Privacy**

 This extension:

 	•	Stores all data locally on your machine.
 	•	Never sends data to external servers.
 	•	Never tracks analytics, telemetry, or user activity outside Bitbucket PR descriptions.

 🧪 **Known Limitations**

 	•	Works only on Bitbucket PR pages (not commits or issues).
 	•	Only the default Bitbucket editor is supported (custom editors may not work).